rapid7/metasploit-framework/How-to-use-a-reverse-shell-in-Metasploit.md

 Generally speaking, if you can backdoor an existing service, you may not need a reverse shell.
 For example: if the target machine is already running a SSH server, then you can try adding a new user to it and use that.

 If the target machine is running a web server that supports a server-side programming language, then you can leave a backdoor in that language.
 For example, many Apache servers support PHP, then you can use a PHP "web shell".
 IIS servers usually support ASP, or ASP.net.
+The Metasploit Framework offers payloads in all these languages (and many others).

 Same thing for VNC, remote desktop, or other admin tools, etc.